 Our relationship with clothing is more than what’s noticeable on the surface – clothing and other appearance related items (like hair styles and make-up) impact our identity and self esteem, how we think and feel about ourselves.

 I’m not much interested in fashion.
-What I am interested in is style.
-I am fascinated by what a woman chooses to wear to express her personal style, her sense of identity and who she is – even if it’s just for today.
+However, I am interested in style.
+I am fascinated by what a woman chooses to wear to express her personal style.
+It reflects her sense of identity and who she is – even if it’s just for today.

-Developing and expressing your personal style reminds me of that quote by the great stylista (he’s mostly known as a writer, director and producer from the 1930s and 40s but the man had an undeniable eye for style), Orson Welles: “Create your own visual style.
+Developing and expressing your personal style reminds me of a quote by Orson Wells.
+We know him mostly as a writer, director and producer from the 1930s and 40s, but the man had an undeniable eye for style.
+He said, “Create your own visual style.
 Let it be unique for yourself and yet identifiable to others.”

-There’s something exciting and liberating about creating a signature style that expresses something meaningful about you, that makes you feel good every time you get dressed in that style, and that others recognise as being your style.
+It is exciting and liberating to create a signature style.
+That style will express something meaningful about you.
+You will feel good every time you dress in that style.
+And, others will recognize it as being your style.

-Personal style isn’t cultivated in a single season, or even a year.
-Real style takes time – style is a reflection of who you are, and who you are is dynamic and changing.
+You can’t create personal style in a single season, or even a year.
+Real style takes time.
+Style is a reflection of who you are, and who you are is dynamic and changing.
 I’m in my 40s now and I feel like I’m only just coming to grips with my personal style.
 My personal style involves animal print (which some love and some loathe, but it rings my bell).
 There’s something about those wild, exotic and yet natural and earthy prints that call to me.